NICTA/revrand/spark/README.md

 This takes a few minutes, after which the Mesos master and Jupiter notebook web addresses are output to the terminal.

+In Jupiter start the `example-revrand-sgd.ipynb` which runs revrands AdaDelta SGD algorithm in parallel to optimise weights of a radial basis function to fit data from a sine wave.

-In Jupiter start a new PySpark kernel and the spark context is available as `sc`.
+Alternatively start a new PySpark kernel and the spark context is available as `sc`.
 When a spark task is sent to the Mesos master, it runs the `revrand-spark` docker image on each slave.
 The first time this is done it needs to download thee image first, so it takes a few mins for the task to get started (tasks will appear as STAGING on Mesos while this happens).

 Issues
 ------
 * revrand sgd_spark pickling error
-* Networking of spark cluster
+* Networking of spark cluster (security)
 * Runing multiple notebooks